Metering and Exposure

 Many 5D Mark II owners eagerly awaited the successor, hoping to get even more video capabilities such as 4K video, 1080p with 60+ fps, reduction of moiré, addressing of the rolling-shutter effect issue, headphone socket and a few other “nice to have” features.
 To their surprise, Canon only partially addressed some of the requests and none of the groundbreaking capabilities made it to the Canon 5D Mark III.
 And when someone like Vincent Laforet, who pretty much made the Canon 5D Mark II popular for videography did not feel very excited about the video capabilities of the 5D Mark III, you know that Canon could have done better.

-Now this does not make the 5D Mark III a bad camera for recording movies.
+Now, this does not make the 5D Mark III a bad camera for recording movies.
 It is noticeably better than the 5D Mark II, especially in low-light video performance, which still makes the 5D Mark III one of the best interchangeable lens video cameras on the market under $4K.
 I am sure it will continue to be used as the camera of choice for other production videos.
-Canon later announced some advanced video cameras like the Canon EOS 1D C and Canon EOS C300, so it became clear to me afterwards that it simply did not want the 5D Mark III to compete against dedicated and expensive video cameras.
+Canon later announced some advanced video cameras like the Canon EOS 1D C and Canon EOS C300, so it became clear to me afterward that it simply did not want the 5D Mark III to compete against dedicated and expensive video cameras.
 Canon knows that there is a good market for high-end video cameras, so it decided to focus on a completely different product line for video instead.
 I very much doubt that we will see 4K video in the Canon 5D Mark IV – we will probably just get better picture quality, color reproduction, dynamic range and faster than 30 fps 1080p mode.
 Unless someone else pioneers 4K to become a standard video feature in digital cameras.

 See the next page to see more examples of Canon 5D Mark III’s ISO performance, along with comparisons to Canon 5D Mark II, Nikon D3s and Nikon D800.